Mandatory Education in Divorce and Temporary Separation

 If you have questions, call the district court clerk.
 For a list of courthouses and telephone numbers, see our Court Directory.

-A party who cannot afford to pay the fees may ask the judge to waive them.
-The process includes a detailed description of the party's income, property, and debts.
-If the judge grants the request to waive the fees, give a copy of the signed order to the person teaching the class.
-For those participants who have been approved for waiver of fees, they must provide a signed order of fee waiver by the judge at the time the class.
+If you cannot afford to pay the fees you may ask the judge to waive them.
+The fee waiver applies only to the live courses.
+The process includes submitting a detailed description of your income, property, and debts.
+If the judge grants the request to waive the fees, you must give a copy of the signed order to the person teaching the class.
 For more information and forms to waive fees, see our page on Fees and Fee Waiver.

 Education requirements for parents with minor children

-Also, the court may require unmarried parents in a visitation or custody proceeding to attend the education course.
-There are no requirements if there are no minor children from the marriage.
+Parents in a divorce case must also attend an education course.
+The court may require unmarried parents in a visitation or custody proceeding to attend the education course.

-A decree will not be granted until both parties have completed the course requirements and have presented a certificate of course completion to the court.
-Complete the courses as soon as possible but no later than 60 days after filing the petition if you are the petitioner and no later than 45 days after being served with notice of the course requirements if you are the respondent.
+The court will not issue a decree until both parties have completed the course requirements and have presented a certificate of course completion to the court.
+You should complete the courses as soon as possible but no later than 60 days after filing the petition if you are the petitioner, or, if you are the respondent, no later than 30 days after being served with notice of the course requirements.

 Purpose of the orientation course

-The orientation course educates parties about divorce and its alternatives.
-The course informs the parties about:
+The orientation course educates parents about divorce and its alternatives.
+The course informs parents about: